SeLiNnnn/Components/README.md

 # Packaged components
-This are some components by myself.
+There are some components packaged by myself.

+# MiniProgram
+## axios
+packaged the http methods
+## form validate
+init form validate by wxvalidate